-A woman’s explanation of why ancient Greek statues have small penises has gone viral on TikTok.
+A woman’s explanation of why ancient Greek statues have small penises has recently gone viral on TikTok.

 “So actually, what I discovered was that big D’s bad and small D’s good in ancient Greece.
 But why was this?” inquired Reign.
 “This is obviously different to today.”

-Small penises in Greek statues “a sign of virtue, of civility”
+Small penises in Greek statues are “a sign of virtue, of civility”

-“Meanwhile, having a bigger one was a sign of lustfulness, of gluttonous appetites and barbarism, which is quite interesting because it’s different to today,” she added.
+“Meanwhile, having a bigger one was a sign of lustfulness, of gluttonous appetites and barbarism, which is quite interesting because it’s different from today,” she added.

 Together, Ruby’s clips have racked up more than four million views, Lad Bible says with many people in the small willy community delighted by the lecture.

 One person commented: “Remember lads we were on top, now the Barbarians have taken over.”